matheusggds/study-stuffs/web_components/readme.md

 ```

 #### Reflecting properties to attributes
-When you set a attibure, is cool to available this value as a propertie to.
+When you set a attibute, is cool to available this value as a propertie too.
 This is called _reflecting properties to attributes_.

 for example, on a component, with that _attributes_: